 |Grace Kelly, John Williams, “a lamp,” Jessie Royce Landis, Cary Grant|

 Glenn David Bassett is a musical theatre lyricist as well as an artist and set designer.
 He is a graduate of Parsons School of Design and a proud member of the BMI Lehman Engel Musical Theatre Advanced Workshop.
-At The Players Theatre in NYC, Glenn recently directed and co-wrote with composer Adam Cohen, .
+At The Players Theatre in NYC, Glenn recently directed and co-wrote with composer Adam Cohen, The Blue Aspic, a musical based on Edward Gorey’s story of the same name.
 He and Mr. Cohen are currently writing an original musical with playwright Suzanne Bradbeer.
 Glenn is also currently designing a set for an upcoming production of Six Women with Brain Death for The Little Village Playhouse in Pleasantville, NY.